Quality Rating 5: Learning Materials

 Reflect Children’s Interests, Cultures and Languages

 Understanding children’s developmental levels, background experiences, cultures, and home languages helps you select materials that appeal to children and gives them a sense of belonging and acceptance.
-For example, many young children enjoy dumping and filling activities.
-Sand tables, water play, and baskets of different toys all accommodate children’s interests in different ways.

 What does the documentation look like?